 Program Size Brings Opportunities

 Our small size allows for extensive interaction between graduate students and faculty; our graduate students frequently co-author conference papers and articles with the faculty.
 The program’s size also has allowed us to develop and maintain a strong alumni network, which allows us to consistently place our graduates.
-Recent graduates of our PhD program currently teach at institutions including Vanderbilt University, University of Georgia, Kansas State, University of California (Irvine), LSU, University of Mississippi, Old Dominion University, University at Buffalo (SUNY), University of Maryland and the University of North Texas.
+Our PhDs have accepted jobs at institutions including Vanderbilt University, University of Georgia, Kansas State, University of California (Irvine), LSU, University of Mississippi, Old Dominion University, University at Buffalo (SUNY), University of Maryland and the University of North Texas.

 While the program’s size has clear and certain benefits, it also requires that students carefully plan their programs of study.
 For instance, we take great care in course sequencing, and therefore do not normally admit students at mid-term (for the spring semester).
 Also, a small size carries with it a restriction on the variety of student interests we can accommodate, so we look most favorably on applications from prospective students whose substantive interests match our faculty expertise.
 We ask that prospective applicants review our faculty’s research interests and consider how well our substantive interests coincide.